d2l-ai/d2l-en/chapter_convolutional-modern/index.md

 networks were developed, such as coordinate shifts (ShiftNet) :cite:`wu2018shift`.
 This culminated in the automatic search for efficient architectures such as MobileNet v3 :cite:`Howard.Sandler.Chu.ea.2019`.
-It also includes the semi-automatic design exploration of :cite:`Radosavovic.Kosaraju.Girshick.ea.2020` that led to the RegNetX and RegNetY which we will discuss later in this chapter.
+It also includes the semi-automatic design exploration of :citet:`Radosavovic.Kosaraju.Girshick.ea.2020` that led to the RegNetX/Y which we will discuss later in this chapter.
 The work is instructive insofar as it offers a path to marry brute force computation with the ingenuity of an experimenter in the search for efficient design spaces.
-Of note is also the work of :cite:`liu2022convnet` as it shows that data prep and training recipes play a pivotal role in improving accuracy.
-It also shows that long-held assumptions, such as the size of a convolutional window, may need to be revisited, given the increase in computation and data.
+Of note is also the work of :citet:`liu2022convnet` as it shows that training techniques (e.g., optimizers, data augmentation, and regularization) play a pivotal role in improving accuracy.
+It also shows that long-held assumptions, such as the size of a convolution window, may need to be revisited, given the increase in computation and data.
 We will cover this and many more questions in due course throughout this chapter.

 ```toc